nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

        the file that contains the data of your previous Address Book folder.

 **Q**: Is there a way to be notified of upcoming tasks or events that are due soon?
-**A**: Jimi will display all overdue tasks, upcoming tasks and events at the top â€˜Agendaâ€™ box, so you will always be notified of the most important details first.
+**A**: Jimi will display all overdue tasks, upcoming tasks and events at the top Agenda box, so you will always be notified of the most important details first.